Before getting stuck in with a KeyLines evaluation, many of our customers have questions about how everything works under the hood.

 How you get the data from the database into the KeyLines format is up to you – which gives you a great deal of flexibility in designing your architecture.

 Working with a Neo4j graph database?
-You can find more details on how to connect KeyLines to Neo4j in our Getting Started Guide.
+You can find more details on how to connect to KeyLines in our Neo4j graph visualization tutorial.